sourcehut-mirrors/chawan/doc/hacking.md

 * Types/constants use PascalCase. enums in cssvalues use PascalCase too, to avoid name collisions.
 * We keep style of external C libraries, which is often snake_case.
-* Chame is stuck with `SCREAMING_SNAKE_CASE` for its enums.
-This is unfortunate, but does not warrant an API breakage.

 Rationale: consistency.